-- Our scientifically-validated products, including our Protandim® product line, TrueScience® anti-aging skin care line, PetandimTM for Dogs, Axio® Smart Energy Drink mixes, PhysIQTM Smart Weight Management System, and Omega+ sustainable fish oil supplement; - Our compensation plan and other sales initiatives; and - Our delivery of superior customer service.
+- Our scientifically-validated products, including our Protandim[®] product line, Omega+ and ProBio dietary supplements, the TrueScience[®] line of Nrf2-infused skin and hair care products, Petandim[TM] for Dogs, Axio[®] Smart Energy Drink mixes, and the PhysIQ[TM] Smart Weight Management System; - Our compensation plan and other sales initiatives; and - Our delivery of superior customer service.

 As a result, it is vital to our success that we leverage our product development resources to develop and introduce compelling and innovative products and provide opportunities for our independent distributors to sell these products in a variety of markets.
-We sell our products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany, Austria and Taiwan.
+We sell our products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany, Austria, Taiwan and Spain.
 We also sell our products in a number of countries to customers for personal consumption only.
 In addition, we sell our products in China through our e-commerce business model.
 Entering a new market requires a considerable amount of time, resources and continued support.
 If we are unable to properly support an existing or new market, our revenue growth may be negatively impacted.